xdslproject/xdsl/README.md

 ```

 This may be useful for projects wanting to replicate the xDSL testing setup.
-For a more comprehensive experience, follow: [xDSL Developer Setup](CONTRIBUTING.md#xdsl-developer-setup)

 *Note:* This version of xDSL is validated against a specific MLIR version,
 interoperability with other versions is not guaranteed.
 The supported